inet-framework/inet/doc/src/developers-guide/ch-ipv4.rst

 When an ICMP echo reply received, the application message decapsulated from it and passed to the application through the ``pingOut`` gate.
-The :cpp:`Ipv4ControlInfo` also copied from the :msg:`ICMPMessage` to the application message.
+The :cpp:`Ipv4ControlInfo` also copied from the :msg:`IcmpHeader` to the application message.